ToshioCP/Gtk4-tutorial/gfm/sec4.md

 See the window appeared on the screen.
 The window includes the label.

-The window `win` dosen't have any parents.
+The window `win` doesn't have any parents.
 We call such a window top-level window.
 One application can have two or more top-level windows.